Pre and Post Exercise

 Low-fat cottage cheese and crackers with apple butter

-Lean hamburger on a bun with lettuce and tomato, fruit and yogurt parfait
+Lean hamburger on a bun with lettuce and tomato, fruit and yogurt

 Turkey and Swiss sandwich, fruit, and V8 juice